 What are your qualifications?

 I trained in CranioSacral Therapy with the Upledger Institute from 2001-2003, and was mentored by a certified CST Diplomate and Instructor for 18 months.
 This allowed me to refine my technical skills and clinical applications under the tutelage of an advanced therapist and to work with a variety of ages and health issues.
 Additionally, I attended the Sarasota School of Massage Therapy, where I received rigorous training in Anatomy, Physiology, bodywork techniques, and client care.
-My training in Energy Healing techniques began in 2002, and includes completion of a 2-year Medical Intuitive program and the Upledger training in Emotional Release techniques.
+My training in Energy Healing techniques began in 2002, and includes completion of a 2-year Intuitive Healing program and the Upledger Institute's training in Somato-Emotional Release techniques.
 I have also trained in Lymph Drainage Therapy and Fusion Therapy.
-I am a Teaching Assistant for the Upledger Institute, and have provided CST in diverse settings that include Sarasota Memorial Hospital, the Rosemary Birthing Center, private clinical practice, and in the Gulf of Mexico (Aquatic CST).
+I am a Teaching Assistant for the Upledger Institute, and have provided CST and Energy Healing in diverse settings that include Sarasota Memorial Hospital, the Rosemary Birthing Center, private clinical practices in Sarasota and Asheville, and... in the Gulf of Mexico (Aquatic CST)!

 Why did you decide to become a CranioSacral Therapist